Big hotel chains aim small in Europe to net millennial generation

 But the big groups have to be careful not to overdo it, industry players say.

 “In my mind if you get to ten hotels, it’s no longer boutique.
-It’s becoming a commoditised product,” said international law firm BLP’s Nick Skea-Strachan, an advisor to some of the world’s top hoteliers. ($1 = 0.6764 pounds) (Editing by Sonya Hepinstall)
+It’s becoming a commoditized product,” said international law firm BLP’s Nick Skea-Strachan, an advisor to some of the world’s top hoteliers.